-When I say “pray” perhaps the word conjures up an image of kneeling, hands wringing with a “Please, please,” kind of plea to a distant divinity.
-But what I actually did employed three modalities in quick succession in the space of about 3 minutes.
+When I say “pray” perhaps the word conjures up an image of kneeling, hands wringing with a “Please, please,” kind of plea to some distant divinity.
+But what I actually did employed 3 Modalities in quick succession in the space of about 3 Minutes.
 It had to be in the space of 3 minutes because we were in a public area of the radio station.
 I didn’t want to leave without having reached out to Mel, but clearly we needed to be discreet and swift!

 The 3 modalities were: